Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 - Since the Siemens gradient coil coefficient file cannot be shared publicly, you must generate this file yourself and save it to '/your/project/directory/preprocessing_dwi/gradnonlinunwarp/coil_file/coeff.grad'.

 ### Helpers:
 Download all of the helper files, and save them to '/your/project/directory/bids/code/preprocessing_dwi/helpers/'.
+You may need to update the eddy_cuda_path variable within eddy_helper.py depending on the FSL configuration on your machine.

 ### Configuration File (dcm2bids):